thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 adds the risk that a developer will waste time trying to remove the unused parameter.

-Every compromise you have to make weakens the convention, and having a weak convention is worse than having no convention.
+Every compromise made weakens the convention, and having a weak convention is worse than having no convention.
 If you have to change the convention for every class you add that follows it, try something else.

+#### Class-Oriented Programming

-There's another weakness to this solution: it's entirely class-based, which means you can't assemble strategies at run-time.
+Another drawback to this solution is that it's entirely class-based, which means you can't assemble strategies at run-time.
 This means that reuse requires inheritance.

-Also, this class-based approach, while convenient when developing an application, is much weaker when writing a library.
+Also, this class-based approach, while convenient when developing an application, is more likely to cause frustration when writing a library.
 Forcing developers to pass a class name instead of an object limits the amount of runtime information strategies can use.
 In our example, only a `user` was required.
 When you control both sides of the API, it's fine to assume that this is safe.
 When writing a library that will interface with other developers' applications, it's better not to rely on class names.